 - Why are people’s expectations for your character so low?
 (Maybe they’re a farmhand, or a servant, or a short-order cook at Waffle House, or an average but not exceptional student)

 - What is the story’s core value?
 How does the hero pursue it in boring everyday life?
 (Bonus points if there’s a hidden threat to this core value your protagonist doesn’t yet know about)

 Take fifteen minutes to answer one or more of the questions above.
 If you have extra time, start writing the beginning of your story.

-When you’re done, share your ordinary world in the comments below.
-Don’t forget to support your fellow writers by commenting on someone else’s work, too!
+Write your Practice in the box below.
+When you’re done, don’t forget to support your fellow writers by commenting on someone else’s work, too!